htmlburger/carbon-fields-docs/documentation/2-getting-started.md

 # Getting Started

-In order to register your fields properly, you need to use the `carbon_register_fields` action hook.
+In order to register your fields properly, you need to use the `carbon_fields_register_fields` action hook.

 The recommended way to do this is to include your files with custom fields in a function, hooked to that action.